sparshgarg23/object-detection-and-tracking-/README.md

 These algorithms were then tested on two videos challenge_video and project_video.
 The result can be viewed in challenge_video_result and project_video_result.
 Special Thanks to Udacity for introducing me to these wonderful concepts.
+Tracking parts some modules like finding correspondences between detected box and predicted box were implemented from scratch In Lane Finding module,line_fit and lanefit were implemented from scratch